Efficiency in local differential privacy: Efficiency of the private two-step MLE

 \section{Efficiency of the private two-step MLE}

-Finally, at least in the single parameter case $p=1$, we develop an $\alpha$-sequentially interactive procedure that is regular and achieves the asymptotically optimal variance obtained in Subsection~\ref{sec:ConvMinMax}, i.e., we present an efficient differentially private estimation procedure.
+In this section, at least in the single parameter case $p=1$, we develop an $\alpha$-sequentially interactive procedure that is regular and achieves the asymptotically optimal variance obtained in Subsection~\ref{sec:ConvMinMax}.
+In other words, we present an efficient differentially private estimation procedure.
 As explained in the introductory example Section~\ref{sec:Examples}, we rely on a two-step sample splitting procedure where the first (much smaller) part of the data is used in a differentially private way to consistently estimate (not necessarily at $\sqrt{n}$-rate) the unknown parameter $\theta\in\Theta\subseteq\R$.
 Based on this preliminary estimate, the second (larger) part of the data is then used to construct an $\alpha$-private MLE that has minimal asymptotic variance.